-Thi student view allows the teacher to view the Lessons page as any individual student in the subject, or view the page as one of the classes.
+The student view allows the teacher to view the Lessons page as any individual student in the Subject, or view the page as one of the Classes.
 It does not give you control of their accounts.
 Click on the View as menu at the top of the Lessons page and then select a student from the dropdown list.
 The Lessons page will change to reflect what the student sees when they log in, including their progress icons and which Lessons are visible to them.

 Filter the Markbook to focus on the differentiated students and Lessons